gmac/professional-javascript/part1_basics/intro_to_javascript.md

 **Composite data is passed by reference.**

-For arrays and objects, variables point at the memory address (think of your highschool locker number) where the datum is stored.
+For arrays and objects, variables point at the memory address (think of your high school locker number) where the datum is stored.
 This means multiple variables will all reference a single datum:

 ```javascript
 var a = [];